-‘Big Bang Theory’ Cast Leave Permanent Mark In Hollywood With Handprint Ceremony
+‘Big Bang Theory’ Cast Leaves Permanent Mark In Hollywood With Handprint Ceremony

 It is the farewell they all deserved.

-The cast of The Big Bang Theory were honored with a famous handprint-cementing ceremony outside Hollywood’s TCL Chinese Theater.
+The cast of The Big Bang Theory was honored with a famous handprint-cementing ceremony outside Hollywood’s TCL Chinese Theater.
 They were the first actors in the history of the 92-year-tradition to be celebrated only for their TV achievements, as reported by the BBC.
 The main cast members of the hit series, — Jim Parsons, Johnny Galecki, Kaley Cuoco, Simon Helberg, Kunal Nayyar, Mayim Bialik, and Melissa Rauch — which will have aired 279 episodes during a spectacular 12-year run by the time the last episode comes out, were all present at the ceremony on Wednesday.

 All seven of them beamed as they got on their knees to print their hands in cement, forever leaving their mark in Hollywood.
-Parsons, who played the brilliant yet socially-inadequate Dr. Sheldon Cooper, said that the opportunity to honor the show in the traditional ceremony was “very fitting and very moving,” and made for “the most unbelievably perfect end to this experience.”
-And in a sweet gesture, he pointed towards his co-stars and added that the success of the long-running show “would not have happened at all with any other combination.”
+Parsons, who played the brilliant yet socially-inadequate Dr. Sheldon Cooper, said that the opportunity to honor the show in the traditional ceremony was “very fitting and very moving” and made for “the most unbelievably perfect end to this experience.”
+And in a sweet gesture, he pointed toward his co-stars and added that the success of the long-running show “would not have happened at all with any other combination.”

 BBT has become one of the most successful sitcoms of our generation, with Parsons even scoring four Emmys and a Golden Globe for his portrayal of the quirky physicist.
 The show itself, which first hit screens in 2007, racked up seven Emmys throughout the years.
 According to the BBC, the series even managed to average 18.6 million U.S. viewers per episode in its 11th season, more than any other show on American television.